 Below is our guide to the best World War sites and attractions in France.

 We stumbled on this outdoor museum by chance.
 La Main de Massiges is a memorial and archeological site where visitors can walk the trenches of WWI.
-The site provides an insight as to what life was like in the trenches.
+The site provides insight into what life was like in the trenches.
 Real artifacts are still in place and are free to be touched and held.
 This is one of France’s best World War sites.

 Historical photos in the ruins provide visitors the chance to get a glimpse into what daily life was like.
 The site is eerily quiet and often free from other visitors.
 As late as 2014, excavators and volunteers are still finding the remains of soldiers buried beneath the rubble.